John Fulbrook

 John Paul Fulbrook is an Australian politician.
 He has been a Labor Party member of the South Australian House of Assembly since the 2022 state election, representing Playford.
 Fulbrook holds an arts degree from Flinders University and a business degree from Edith Cowan University.
-Before entering parliament, he worked as an advisor to the Weatherill government and then to the Northern Territory government.
+Before entering parliament, he worked his first job in retail, followed by the Property Council of Australia, Immigration Department and SA Department for Education.
+He later served as an advisor to the Rann and Weatherill governments, followed by a period advising in planning to the Northern Territory Government.